News from you 8/15/2008

 Commercial notices are encouraged from community members.
 I will print your commercial news posted such as openings, launches, new websites, news and press pieces if you’re one of my designers or allied member of the community; we’re thrilled to see your progress.
 Non-members with commercial notices should review the submission guidelines.
 I regret the limitation but if I didn’t, then NFY would be dominated by PR fluff, jewelery and handbag designers with no ties to the community looking for free advertising.

-Send your submissions to News From You.
+Send your submissions to.